jneander/data-structures-and-algorithms-in-typescript/src/glossary.md

 Inorder traversal of a tree is recursive, visiting the preceding children of a node, followed by the node, then the succeeding children of the node.
 This is a depth-first traversal.

+## Key

+In a map, a key is a value that is hashable and is used to look up a value in the map.
+The hash mechanism and result must be consistent.

 ## Leaf

 A tree node which has no children.